aparnac25/extract/README.md

 `jupyter notebook --no-browser`

-and type in local host address into browser of choice
+and type in local host address into browser of choice.

 ## Not working